diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 ## Our first application

-Once we have downloaded our zip file, the project can be imported in your favourite editor.
+Once we have downloaded our zip file, the project can be imported in our favourite editor.
 At this point, some code is already generated for us.
 Let's take a look at some of the generated code first to understand what Spring Boot has done for us.

 As this is a maven project, we will examine the _pom.xml_ file first.
 The top of the file is pretty much a standard pom file.
 It identifies your project by the `groupId` and the `artifactId`.
 Your project also has a name and a description.
 Next, there is a reference to a parent.
 This is the parent of all Spring Boot starters, and contains further dependencies needed for the base of Spring Boot.

 This is followed by the properties, which tell you something more about your project.
 Because we have chosen java 8, the properties also reflect this in the `java.version` tag.

-now we get to the interesting part:
+Here comes the interesting part:

      <dependencies>
      		<dependency>